rothemi/SAGA/README.md

 setwd("c:/opy your specific folder in here")

 Then the script can be sourced or executed row by row.
+By following this instruction the provided sample files will be analysed.
+Alternatively, the user can provide his own sample files.

-The uploaded PCA plot shows the expected result for the sample files.
+The uploaded PCA plot shows the expected result for the provided sample files.